andrewcbuensalida/graphql-playlist/README.md

 need to make timeout at least 300 seconds because application start takes around 4 minutes just found out the application stop script is from the previous successful deployment https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-server

+trying https://www.youtube.com/watch?v=oykl1Ih9pMg to take out port at the end of url amazon linux might be like centos to install nginx on ec2, had to do sudo amazon-linux-extras install nginx1 had to do sudo systemctl start nginx to start nginx now when i go to ip address, it works